dartoos-dev/eo_color/README.md

 which the desired color is picked to be retrieved afterwards via the `color` property.

-For example, the command `Blue()` retrieves the primary shade of blue and is equivalent to the Flutter's cryptic command `Colors.blue.shade500`;
+For example, the command `Blue()` retrieves the primary shade of the blue color and is equivalent to Flutter's cryptic command `Colors.blue.shade500`;
 `BlueAccent()` ≡ `Colors.blueAccent.shade50`; `Blue.veryDark()` ≡
 `Colors.grey.shade900`; and so on.